Zuzzuc/Basi/README.md

 <br>
 <br>
 The third array that can be utilized is named 'BasiFileAction'.<br>
 This variable will allow you to post proccess the downloaded file.
 Once the transfer has finished, the content of BasiFileAction will be executed.
-A good example of where using this might be a good idea is when dealing with compressed archives. <br><br>
+A good example of where using this might be a good idea is when dealing with compressed archives.
+BasiFileAction length must not exceed BasiPath and BasiLoc's length <br><br>
 When BasiFileAction is being proccessed some variables that might be useful are set.
 These are 'BasiDir', which is the directory Basi is stored in(useful if the installer is located on a portable device), 'BasiActiveFile', which is the local path of the latest file downloaded (equals to `${BasiLoc[i]*%/}`) and 'BasiActiveFileDir' which is the directory of the file latest downloaded.

 ### Inline

+When calling Basi as a inline function(preferrably by b64gz) make sure that both BasiPath and BasiLoc are declared and are corecctly formatted.

 ### Config file
+Basi config file has some rules.

+1. The first line must equal "#Basi Config File"
+2. The filename must have the file extension .cfg
+3. Config must consist of at the very least a correctly formatted BasiPath as well as a correctly formatted BasiLoc.

 ## Exit codes
 0: Everything went well.<br>